vimalmenon/backend.completeautomate/README.md

 <summary><strong>TODO Items</strong> (click to expand)</summary>

 - [ ] Improve features
-  - [ ] Test the complete flow (Video DB Generation to Upload Thumbnail)
-    - [ ] Make the Workflow as complete if the transcript is not available
-    - [ ] Move to New Flow
-    - [ ] Need to work on `Image Generation Flow`
-    - [ ] Test remaining workflow
   - [ ] App revamp
       - [ ] Job  ->  Tasks  ->  Generator  -> Manager  -> DB Manager
+      - [ ] Remove all the old reference
       - [ ] Upload and download prompts during startup if there is any change
       - [ ] Update JobData for videos rather than creating New Tasks
       - [ ] Remove task_id from video db
       - [ ] Remove task_id from channel db
   - [ ] Review the raw `Transcript` and rate the video based on it
       - [ ] Check for grammar
       - [ ] Points to improve